RunOnFlux/FluxInfoWP/infoforflux/readme.txt

 ## Is it free to use? ##

-Yes, this plugin is completely free with no paid version.
+This plugin is completely free with no paid version.

 Please consider helping out by <a href="https://wordpress.org/support/plugin/infoforflux/reviews/#new-post">leaving a review</a>, or <a href="https://www.paypal.com/donate/?hosted_button_id=RX28BBH7L5XDS">donate</a>.